Denver International Airport Automated Guideway Transit System: "Train Call"

 The original edition of Train Call was retired in 2007.
-The original voices were replaced by Alan Roach and former KUSA-TV anchor Adele Arakawa along with the current set of sound effects.
-The messages were changed to remove outdated wording, with the most noticeable change being the reference to the concourse stations.
+The airport commissioned Jim Green again to record a new edition of Train Call, which featured the voices of Alan Roach and former KUSA-TV anchor Adele Arakawa.
+Green composed all new sound effects to accompany the 2007 edition.
+One of the main reasons the airport sought to change the audio was to update outdated wording of the messages, with the most noticeable change being the reference to the concourse stations.
 The original audio announced "This train is approaching Concourse A", where it now says "We are approaching the station for all 'A' gates."
 Station signage was also changed to reflect this.
 Some information regarding baggage claim monitors in the terminal station also caused confusion and needed to be removed from the messages, since the monitors themselves were removed from the station years prior.

-In 2018, Adele Arakawa's voice was replaced by Kim Christiansen, who was also Arakawa's successor as evening anchor at KUSA-TV.
+Train Call was updated again in 2018 to its current edition.
+For the current edition, Adele Arakawa's voice was replaced by Kim Christiansen, who was also Arakawa's successor as evening anchor at KUSA-TV.
+Most of the sound effects from the 2007 edition were reused for the current edition.
 The airport held an online poll for the public to vote on new voices for the trains and Christiansen was ultimately selected from a group of local female voice talent.
 The airport had intended to replace Roach's voice as well, but he auditioned again alongside other male voice talent and was selected by the same online poll.

+In recent years, the airport authority purchased the rights to Train Call from Jim Green, allowing them to modify the audio without his input.
+Green died in September 2024.

 "Kinetic Light Air Curtain"

-The northbound tunnel features a visual art installation known as the "Kinetic Light Air Curtain".
+The east tunnel (used for northbound trains during normal operation) features a visual art installation known as the "Kinetic Light Air Curtain".
 Designed by Antonette Rosato and William Maxwell, the exhibit includes 5,280 propellers mounted on the wall.
-The propellers are accented with blue fluorescent light, and wind from the trains causes some of them to spin as they pass by.
+The propellers are accented with blue light, and wind from the trains causes some of them to spin as they pass by.
 The number of propellers represents the number of feet Denver (the Mile-High City) is located above sea level.
 Also, the total number of blades of all of the propellers combined represents the height of Colorado's tallest fourteener, Mount Elbert, which is 14440 ft tall.
 Contrary to common belief, the propellers do not generate any electricity for the trains or any part of the airport, and are strictly decorative.